Charles-Zhang-Data/BroadReviews/Software/GitWiki.md

 ## Reviews

 * Nice out-of-box features, but like everything, it's limiting.
 * Navigation is impossible to use.
 Generated table of contents is very ugly.
+Honestly worse than Confluence in terms of hierarchical navigation.
 * SideBar is impossible to use and configurations are not feature complete.
+* Haven't used much but not confident in how the "Search" function might work.

+The only good thing is it's Markdown based so we are future-proof if we want to build custom solution.

 ## TODO